 All sin is rebellion against God’s moral nature, and all sin is of the devil.
 Does that mean that if I sin, I am possessed by the devil?
 No. We all sin, and we are presently purifying ourselves.
 As long as we are moving forward in the program of deliverance from sin, even though the sin is prompted by Satan, we are without condemnation.

 But if we are not moving forward in the program of deliverance, we are continuing in the service of Satan.
 You can see from this the horrible result of telling people that although they sin, they are covered by the blood or covered by grace.

 If they are continuing in the path of sin, rather than in the path of continual deliverance, they are not covered by the blood.
-It is those who are living in the light of God’s Presence and will who are kept clean through the blood of the Lamb; not those who are living a casual Christian life, waiting to go to Heaven.
+It is those who are living in the light of God’s Presence and will who are kept clean through the blood of the Lamb, not those who are living casual lives, waiting to go to Heaven.

 The Lord Jesus Christ did not come to earth to forgive the works of the devil.
 He came rather to destroy the works of the devil.
 Right here is the greatest misunderstanding of the Christian Era.